uWaterloo/api-documentation/README.md

 ## Contributing

-If you would like to offer your suggestions or report any misfindings regarding the API data, simply create a new issue on the **issues** tab of the **[OpenData Repository](https://github.com/uWaterloo/OpenData/issues)** and assign it an appropriate label.
+If you would like to offer your suggestions or report any problems regarding the API, simply create a new issue on the **issues** tab of the **[OpenData Repository](https://github.com/uWaterloo/OpenData/issues)** and assign it an appropriate label.